Français

 (a) an amount determined in accordance with the regulations for Ontario’s share of the delivery agent’s costs incurred under this Act; and

-(b) if there is territory without municipal organization in the delivery agent’s geographic area, the amount determined in accordance with the regulations for that territory’s share of the delivery agent’s costs incurred under this Act.
+(b) if there is a territory without municipal organization in the delivery partner’s geographic area, the amount determined in accordance with the regulations for that territory’s share of the delivery partner’s costs incurred under this Act.
+2021, c.
+25, Sched.
+21, s.
+9 (2).

 Payments to bands, persons